 Our project bagged the prestigious iF Design Award in the User Interface category and the A’ Design Award in the User Interaction category in 2021.

-Design Thinking is not just for designers
+Human-centered Design is not just for Designers

 Applying the principles of design thinking does not necessarily require a designer’s qualification.
 Amitha Kalaichandran wrote in this New York Times article how a nurse working in the ED unit of the Children’s Hospital of Eastern Ontario, suggested a simple yet innovative idea that the team leader in trauma cases wear a bright, easy-to-spot orange vest.
 This was to deal with a situation “in which a huddle of highly stressed emergency room staff members spoke over one another and there were no clear roles.”